orionjs/orioncms-documentation/docs/accounts/introduction.md

 # Accounts

-Orion accounts
+Orion allows for you to create accounts with different roles so that users can login and manage app content and configuration.

 ## Creating accounts

 Orion has 3 ways to create accounts:

 - **Admin account**.
-By default account creation is closed, but when there is no admin (no user that has the admin role), Orion will allow you to create one account which the ```admin``` role will be added to him.
+By default account creation is closed, but when there is no admin (no user that has the admin role), Orion will allow you to create an account that will be automatically granted an ```admin``` role.

 - **Invitations**.
 The admin can invite users, you must navigate to the accounts tab and press +.
 This will generate a invitation link which you need to pass to the new user.
-If you set a email the new user must have that email.
+If you set an email address on the invitation, the new user must have access to that email address.

 - **Open Registration**.
-You can allow the public registration.
+With Open Registration, you can allow anyone to publicly register.

 ### Public registration
+##### Enabling Public Registration

-To allow anyone to register to your app the only thing to do is to set this option to ```false```.
+To allow anyone to register an account for your app, make sure to set the ```'forbidClientAccountCreation'``` option to ```false```.

 ```js
 Options.set('forbidClientAccountCreation', false);
 ```

+##### Default Roles

-New users will have no roles, unless you specify the default roles.
+New users will not have any roles by default, unless you specify default roles:

 ```
 Options.set('defaultRoles', ['role1', 'role2']);